Here is the biography I wrote about myself as if someone else were writing about me:

 As an opinion writer, essayist and critic, her work has appeared in the Sydney Morning Herald, Guardian Australia, Overland, Junkee, ABC, SBS, ArtsHub, Daily Review, Archer Magazine and Audrey Journal.

-In 2019, Maeve collaborated with Google’s Creative Labs to create My Mother’s Kitchen, (link only works on phones) an interactive podcast and storytelling experiment that features Queerstories storytellers.
-The project launched at Sheffield Documentary Festival in the UK.
+In 2019, Maeve collaborated with Google’s Creative Labs to create My Mother’s Kitchen, an interactive podcast and storytelling experiment that features Queerstories storytellers.
+The project launched at Sheffield Documentary Festival in the UK and All About Women at the Sydney Opera House.

 Maeve likes dancing, cheese, and TV melodramas with good ethics and bad dialogue.